4 ignorant responses people with anxiety are tired of hearing.

 October 24, 2016 by dccinc

 Living with any type of anxiety disorder comes with many challenges in an individual’s life.
 Speaking from experience, one of the most frustrating of these challenges is the general lack of understanding from the people around me about what an anxiety disorder is.
 I certainly do not require that people understand what it is to live with an anxiety disorder before they join my social group, or even ask that they try to understand it if they want to be my friend, but I do ask that if they don’t understand it, that they do not make comments about how I handle that reality for myself.
-Over the years I’ve encountered hundreds of insulting assumptions and assertions about me in relation to my anxiety.
-Some of them meant to intentionally hurt me, and some that seem to come from well-meaning, but nonetheless ignorant, people.
+Over the years I’ve encountered hundreds of insulting assumptions and assertions about me about my anxiety.
+Some of them meant to intentionally hurt me, and some that seem to come from well-meaning, but ignorant, people.

 Regardless of the source, these types of comments always leave me with the clear impression that the person has no idea what anxiety disorders are.
 Allow me to give you a few prominent examples of these ignorant responses to discussions or displays of my symptoms of living with general and social anxiety disorder: